Everyone has an origin story and this one is ours.

 The journey is the challenge

-We’ve also learned that creating repeatable processes, listening to your gut, and communicating well are the keys to happier clients and a happier work environment.
+We’ve also learned that creating repeatable processes, listening to your gut, and communicating well are the keys to happier clients and work environments.